LucaAngioloni/Micchinetta/README.md

 Our final study confirmed that MICChinetta, but more in general VUIs, can do almost everything a GUI can do, not reducing tasks times, but giving the users different possibilities and experiences without using arms or hands.

-We believe that pushing ourselves in this direction and improving this technologies, they will efficiently substitute standard interfaces where less and less interaction and effort from humans is required.
+We believe that pushing ourselves in this direction and improving these technologies, they will efficiently substitute standard interfaces where less and less interaction and effort from humans is required.

 ## Requirements
 | Software                                                    | Version        | Required |